 Size & Growth

-Royal Agave grows slowly and forms attractive clumps of foliage in a rosette formation with white markings and growing about a foot high and two feet wide.
+Agave victoriae reginae grows slowly and forms attractive clumps of foliage in a rosette formation with white markings and growing about a foot high and two feet wide.

 It is recommended for USDA hardiness zones 9 – 11.